Schlomon/Dash-Codelab-Tutorials/site/codelabs/Using-DashJS-with-JavaScript-in-VSCode.md

 ### What you'll learn

-* How to set up a JavaScript project which is able to interact with the Dash network
+* How to set up a JavaScript project which is able to interact with the Dash network.
-* How to create a Dash wallet
+* How to create a Dash wallet.
-* How to use the evonet faucet
+* How to use the evonet faucet.
-* How to check be balance of your wallet
+* How to check the balance of your wallet.
-* How to send funds
+* How to send funds.

 <!-- ------------------------ -->
 ## NPM setup